MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 ![Lab overview.](../Media/SC-200-Lab_Diagrams_Mod3_L1_Ex1.png)

 You're a Security Operations Analyst working at a company that is implementing cloud workload protection with Microsoft Defender for Cloud.
-In this lab, you'll enable Microsoft Defender for Cloud.
+In this lab, you enable Microsoft Defender for Cloud.

 >**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/SC-200%20Lab%20Simulation%20-%20Enable%20Microsoft%20Defender%20for%20Cloud)** is available that allows you to click through this lab at your own pace.
 You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.